-Wheeler Mountain is the tallest of the three ugly bothers (Blue
+Wheeler Mountain is the tallest of the three ugly brothers (Blue

 The only reasonable way too access Wheeler Mountain is via a private timber road maintained by Longview Fibre.
 If you choose to visit this area on a weekday, you may be sharing this road with logging trucks - use caution!
 Below is a photo of the posted rules for using this area.
 The sign does say it is closed on weekdays, but I've been biking these roads for over 20 years with no problems.
 Just be respectful, stay out of active logging areas, and yield to all trucks.